Bogotobogo

 A method can be declared in a derived class to override a matching method in the base class if both have the same signature.
 This hides the base class method as it becomes inaccessible unless it is called explicitly, using the :: scope resolution operator.

-In a derived class, if you include a method definition that has the same name and exactly the same number and types of parameters as a method already defined in the base class, this new definition replaces the old definition of the method.
+In a derived class, if we include a method definition that has the same name and exactly the same number and types of parameters as a method already defined in the base class, this new definition replaces the old definition of the method.

 A subclass inherits methods from a superclass.
 Sometimes, it is necessary for the subclass to modify the methods defined in the superclass.
 This is referred to as method overriding.
 The following example demonstrates method overriding.